How to Detect KernelSU

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Block KernelSU .
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing KernelSU .

 -